pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 This is not an exclusive need of the Portuguese Locales, this is surely useful for other Locales as well.
 What should not be a part of GlotPress core is the actual Portuguese conversion, that is plugin territory.
 This plugin is intended to be a proof of concept to use and test this workflow.

+= What versions of GlotPress are compatible with this plugin?
+The Variants feature was introduced in [GlotPress 3.0.0-alpha](https://github.com/GlotPress/GlotPress/releases/tag/3.0.0-alpha.4).
+Later, on [GlotPress 3.0.0-beta](https://github.com/GlotPress/GlotPress/releases/tag/3.0.0-beta.1) the Variants feature [was removed temporarily](https://github.com/GlotPress/GlotPress/pull/1327), so for now the GlotPress alpha version is the only Variants compatible version, and you must install it for this plugin to do its magic.

 = Can I contribute to this plugin? =
 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/GP-Convert-PT-AO90).